-Severance and reorganization costs decreased by \$1,115 for the three months ended September 30, 2019, compared to the same period in the prior year, due to a reorganization of the senior leadership team in the prior year which included a severance payment of \$750 to the former CEO of the Company.
+Severance and reorganization costs increased by \$272 and decreased by \$843 for the three and six months ended December 31, 2019, compared to the same period in the prior year, due the timing of corporate reorganizations which occurred during the second quarter of fiscal 2020 and the first quarter of fiscal 2019.
+The reorganization of the senior leadership team in the prior year included a severance payment of \$750 to the former CEO of the Company.